MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-overview.md

 | v0.59                   | v5.6+ *(RN refactored js bundle loader code)*         |
 | v0.60-v0.61             | v6.0+ *(RN migrated to Autolinking)*                  |

 We work hard to respond to new React Native releases, but they do occasionally break us.
-We will update this chart with each React Native release, so that users can check to see what our official support is.
+We'll update this chart with each React Native release, so that users can check to see what our official support is.

 ### Supported Components